 However, solo female travel in Costa Rica can get stressful if you’re not prepared enough.
 Like in any country, travelling in a group or solo is very different.
 You’ll need to organise your trip and learn way more about Costa Rica when solo travelling, especially as a female.

 Where to go?
 What are the dos and don’t?
 What to do if anything happens?
 How to prepare before the trip?
 How to make friends in a country you know nothing about?
-Here are all the things I wish I knew before travelling solo to Costa Rica.
+Here are all the things I wish I knew before travelling solo to Costa Rica, or other places like Costa Rica.

 Is Costa Rica safe for solo female travelers?